Control System Connectors#

 - Returns:

-PVValue with current value, timestamp, and metadata
+ChannelValue with current value, timestamp, and metadata

 - Raises:

-ConnectionError – If PV cannot be reached
+ConnectionError – If channel cannot be reached

 TimeoutError – If operation times out

-ValueError – If PV address is invalid
+ValueError – If channel address is invalid

 - Return type:

-- abstractmethod async write_pv(pv_address, value, timeout=None)[source]#
+- abstractmethod async write_channel(channel_address, value, timeout=None, verification_level='callback', tolerance=None)[source]#

-Write value to a process variable.
+Write value to a channel with configurable verification.

 - Parameters:

-pv_address (str) – Address/name of the process variable
+channel_address (str) – Address/name of the channel

 value (Any) – Value to write